binaryanalogue/Blox/ReadMe.txt

 A light-weight VBA-based add-in for PowerPoint that adds two buttons to Home tab and picture right-click menu:
 - a white box
   and
 - a semi-transparent box

 Installation

 Step 1: Save the Blox.ppam file to your computer
+- Click the Blox.ppam file
-- Copy this path to your clipboard: %appdata%\Microsoft\AddIns
+- Click Download and save it to your desktop intially
-- When saving the file from the repository, paste that path in to jump to your add-ins folder
+- Once saved, right-click on the saved file and check "Unblock" at the bottom right to allow your computer to use it
-- click OK

 Step 2: Install in PowerPoint
+- Copy the add-in file to your clipboard (ie, click on it and click Ctrl+c)
 - Open PowerPoint
 - Click Esc key to bypass home screen and go straight to blank presentation
 - Click File > Options